CetTest¶

 If your project has tests that load project libraries dynamically (i.e. cetlib

-style plugins), then you will need to use cet_test_env
+style plugins), then you will need to use cet_test_env to tell the tests

 where the find these libraries.
 The canonical way to do this is: